Authentication

 Cluster Credentials [READ MORE]

-Zilliz Cloud authenticates your identity using a cluster credential or an API key.
+Zilliz Cloud authenticates your identity using a token.
+A token can be either the cluster credential or an API key.
 This guide introduces authentication with cluster credentials.

 MFA [READ MORE]